Rampton and Woodbeck: Land elevation

 The parish is relatively low-lying.
 The land height is a maximum of 10 m between Rampton and the River Trent.
-From there it rises to high of 45 m west of Woodbeck.
+From there it rises to a high of 45 m west of Woodbeck.

-Governance
+Governance and demography

+The overall area had a population of 1,077 at the 2021 census, a reduction from the 1,139 of the 2011 census.

 Although discrete settlements, these are managed at the first level of public administration by Rampton and Woodbeck Parish Council.

 At district level, the wider area is managed by Bassetlaw District Council, and by Nottinghamshire County Council at its highest tier.